What are emergency services like in India?

 When we asked members about emergency services in India, they wrote...

 "Emergency services in India are provided by the government and private organizations.
 In the event of an emergency, one can call the national emergency number, 108, to request an ambulance.
 This number is toll-free and is available 24 hours a day, 7 days a week.
 The ambulance service is free of charge and is available in most parts of India.
 The ambulance will be dispatched to the location of the emergency and will be equipped with medical personnel and equipment.
-In some cases, the ambulance may also be accompanied by a police vehicle," remarked another expat in India.
+In some cases, the ambulance may also be accompanied by a police vehicle," explained one expat living in India.

 Other Questions:

-- What should I pack when moving to India?
+- What do I need to know before retiring in India?

 - What is life like in India?